ssagastume11/worlds-wildlife-dataset-analysis/README.md

 # 🌍 World’s Wildlife Dataset Analysis

-This project explores the relationship between **agricultural land use**, **species population decline**, and **regional productivity** using the *World’s Wildlife Dataset*.
-The analysis aims to understand how agricultural expansion impacts global biodiversity and identifies regions that successfully balance food production with wildlife conservation.
+This project explores the relationship between **agricultural land use**, **species population declines**, and **regional productivity** using the *World's Wildlife Dataset*.
+The analysis seeks to understand how agricultural expansion impacts global biodiversity and identify regions that successfully balance food production and wildlife conservation.

 ---